OData/WebApi/_posts/2018-10-15-12-2-Use-SkipToken-for-Server-Side-Paging.md

 Or (Prop1=value1 AND Prop2=value2 AND Id1>Val)
 Or (Prop1=value1 AND Prop2=value2 AND Id1=idVal1 AND Id2>idVal2)
 ```
+Note that the greater than operator will be swapped for less than operator if the order is descending.
 #### Generating the $skiptoken
 The ___SkipTokenQueryOption___ class will be utilized by ___ODataQueryOption___ to pass the token value to the nextlink generator helper methods.
-In the process, ___IWebApiRequestMessage___ will be modified and GetNextPageLink method will now accept an optional parameter for the $skiptoken value.
+In the process, ___IWebApiRequestMessage___ will be modified and GetNextPageLink method will be overloaded to now accept another parameter for the $skiptoken value.

 #### Configuration to use $skiptoken or $skip for server-driven paging
 We will allow services to configure if they want to use $skiptoken or $skip for paging per route as there can be performance issues with a large database with multipart keys.
 By default, we will use $skip.

 Moreover, we will ensure stable sorting if the query is configured for using $skiptoken.
-### Additional obscured details and ongoing investigation
+### Additional obscured details and open questions
 Consistently exposing the configuration for both Classic and Core.

-Delimiter in the value of a key property.
+Handle delimiter in the value of a key property.
+Should we just use the property values?

-ODataFeedSerializer
+Should we allow the entire $skiptoken handler be configurable?